joaquinco/hash-nestizy/README.md

 Hash Nestizy
 ============

 Convert a flat hash representation to a nested one.
-Specifically useful to return easlily to handle rails `ActiveRecord::Error` in API mode.
+Specifically useful to return easlily to handle rails `ActiveModel::Error` in API mode.

 ## Examples